nievesj/unity_core_example/Assets/Plugins/Core Framework/README.md

 # Core Framework for Unity

-Current Version 1.3
+Current Version 1.4 - Not backwards compatible with previous versions as the .net runtime was updated to 4.6

-Supported Unity versions: 2017.3 or latest.
+Supported Unity versions: 2018.1.0f2. or latest.

+If you need to use the old scripting runtime (.net 3.5) then use the [release-1.3 branch](https://github.com/nievesj/unity-core-project/tree/release-1.3).

 What is Core Framework?
 ---